Winston-Lin/dziganto.github.io/_posts/2017-6-2-Faster-Python-Tips-And-Tricks.md

 ---

 As always, I hope you found this enlightening, entertaining, or both.
-If you have questions, comments, or feedback, feel free to ping me.
+If you have questions, comments, or feedback, please let me know.

 ---
 # Links